Getting Started with Yoga

 - Keep a regular routine.
 Yoga works best when performed at regular intervals.
 Keep up with your workouts to reap the benefits.
 Consistency is the key when it comes to Yoga or any workout.

 - Use a buddy system.
 If you find it hard to stick to a good Yoga plan, enlist the help of a friend who may be looking at Yoga as well.
 Having a buddy join you at your Yoga classes can be much more fun.

-When you decide it’s time to get started with Yoga, stick to the basics, start slowly and don’t fret if you can’t do everything correctly from the get-go.
-Yoga is a rewarding and helpful way to turn your body, mind, and spirit into one healthy and happy unit.
+When you decide it’s time, stick to the basics, start slowly and don’t fret if you can’t do everything correctly from the get-go.
+Getting started with Yoga is a rewarding and helpful way to turn your body, mind, and spirit into one healthy and happy unit.